dry-tortuga/songbirdz-collection-media/README.md

 # songbirdz-collection-media
 This repo holds all the media (audio, images, metadata) for the Songbirdz collection.

+The media is also stored in IPFS:
+- Audio & Images for the first 5,000 birds: `bafybeigpzmrjda2b3bl3wja6whj7dfxwd4zjkqo23jtg6n4rrfroh2c3eq`

 ## Verifying the media
 To run the media verification script: